-Applications are accepted on a rolling basis through August 1 for fall semester admission and November 15 for spring semester admission.
+Applications are accepted on a rolling basis through August 1 for fall semester admission.

 As you begin the application process, please contact our Admissions and Financial Aid staff if you need assistance.
 A list of Frequently Asked Questions may prove helpful, too.

 You can check the status of your application through the Applicant Status Online (ASO) system.

 After your application is complete, please submit the Free Application for Federal Student Aid (FAFSA) at www.fafsa.edu.gov.